mit-acl/dpgo_ros/README.md

 ```
 roslaunch dpgo_ros asapp_demo.launch
 ```
-Details of asynchronous optimization is described in the following paper:
+Details of asynchronous optimization is described in the following paper.

 Y.Tian, A. Koppel, A. S. Bedi, J. P. How.  [**Asynchronous and Parallel Distributed Pose Graph Optimization**](https://arxiv.org/abs/2003.03281), in IEEE Robotics and Automation Letters, 2020, **honorable mention for 2020 RA-L best paper**.